Vietnam.vn - Nền tảng quảng bá Việt Nam

 Redwoods Forest is one of the most beautiful California red pine forests outside the United States (Photo source: Collected)

-In the middle of the steaming, seething heart of Rotorua, you will be surprised to lose yourself in a mysterious fairy tale forest: Redwoods Forest, also known as Whakarewarewa Forest.
-This is one of the most beautiful California redwood forests outside the United States, planted in the early 20th century and now standing tall in the nature of Aotearoa.
+In the middle of steaming, seething Rotorua, you’ll find yourself lost in a magical fairytale forest: the Redwoods Forest, also known as Whakarewarewa Forest.
+This is one of the most beautiful California redwood forests outside the United States, planted in the early 20th century and now standing tall in the heart of Aotearoa’s nature.

 Walking among the giant trees tens of meters high, you will feel your smallness in the quiet and poetic space.
 Each step on the trails lined with dry leaves, the sound of birds chirping and the sunlight sparkling through the leaves will take you to another world - where time slows down and the soul becomes strangely peaceful.

 A special experience at Redwoods Forest is the Redwoods Treewalk – a suspension bridge connecting the pine trees, providing panoramic views and a romantic sense of adventure.
-At night, the forest is lit up with hundreds of artistic lanterns – creating a magical scene, as if you were stepping into a fairy tale movie.
+At night, the forest is lit up by hundreds of artistic lanterns – creating a magical scene, as if you are stepping into a fairy tale movie.

 5. Lake Rotorua and Ohinemutu Village